Sally Rippin Story Talks

 Suitable for children aged six to ten.

-This Story Talks program is supported by Gandel Philanthropy.
+The Story Talks series is supported by Gandel Foundation.

 Watch Sally Rippin Story Talks

 Part 1: Getting started.
 Sally shows us a book she made when she was just 15yo (using a cereal carton!) and shares an activity for making your very own picture book.
 She also answers a question from young reader Ari, 'When you were a kid, what did you want to be when you grew up?'

 Part 2: Getting creative.
 Sally discusses the importance of doing lots of practice to get better at writing and drawing stories.
 She answers a question from young fan Ruben about what to do when you run out of ideas, and shares an activity to design your perfect creative space.
 Plus, meet Aki Fukuoka who drew the wonderful illustrations for the Billie B Brown series.

 Part 3: Creating characters.
 Sally talks about drawing on her own experiences and emotions to create vivid and believable characters.
 She answers young reader Quinn's question, 'Are Billie B and Jack based on real people or did you make them up?' and reads from her book Polly and Buster: the wayward witch and the feelings monster.
 Plus Sally talks about how to come up with ideas for creating amazing characters!

 - Discover our Story Talks with Nat Amoore, Mat Larkin and more!